310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-T-That is not what I said!
-You bully, Kaoru~
+t-that is not what i said! you bully, kaoru~
 {% endbubble %}

 {% bubble Kaoru %}